joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6361088/2025/05/16/newcastle-transfer-news-psr-2025/

 **Trump Wraps Up a Middle East Tour Full of Lavish Receptions and Business Deals**\
-`President Trump’s four-day trip yielded a remarkable turnabout with Syria and announcements of multibillion-dollar deals for U.S. firms.`\
+`President Trump’s four-day trip yielded a remarkable turnabout with Syria and announcements of multibillion-dollar deals for U.S. companies.`\
 https://nytimes.com/2025/05/16/us/politics/trump-middle-east-visit.html

 **Who Are the Favorites to Win Eurovision?**\